data-cleaning/ISM2020_tutorial/README.md

 - Work with the R command line and R scripts
 - Read/write CSV data
 - Some basic data manipulations and plots
-- I highly recommend working with RStudio projects.
+- We highly recommend working with RStudio projects.

 ### Software needed for the course